asm0dey/de-ds/index.md

 Another area where there will be overlap is when things go wrong.
 One of the reasons we've emphasised having a division of monitoring is so that the right team with the right expertise can spot problems in a timely manner.
 For example, the data science monitoring might show a massive drop in model performance, or the data engineering monitoring might show a huge drop off in events used for the model.
 Once the problem is found, it's likely going to be an exploratory process to diagnose it, which will involve multiple people from multiple teams, from data analysis through to the ops team.

 In the best case scenario, the problem has a quick solution.
 However, in the worst case, the model needs major changes.
-[Tell BMW story here?]
 These changes should be treated with the same scrutiny as the decision to do the initial project was, as they may end up being a large commitment to implement.
 -->

 ---